D-Pow/anime-atsume/server/README.md

 Notes:

+### General
+* To run on specific port, `server.port` option is necessary, either in application.properties or via command line
+    * CMD: `java -jar anime-atsume.war --server.port=80`
+    * Port 80 for HTTP, 443 for HTTPS

 ### Deploying to Heroku
 * Heroku doesn't know how to handle nested folders.
     * Since the front-end is built to the back-end's resources/ directory,